allnato/fileCarver/README.md

 This program requires [nodejs](https://nodejs.org/en/) and [Python](https://www.python.org/) installed in the machine.

 ### Prerequisites
-Open the commands prompt as adminstrator to avoid permission denied issue. <br/>
+Open the commands prompt as administrator to avoid permission denied issue. <br/>
 Install flask to render web pages using Python.
 ```
 pip install Flask